Pericles By William Shakespeare

 Young slave Dessa Rose and white, well-born Ruth forge an unlikely alliance.
 It ultimately leads to friendship and admiration as they struggle to overcome boundaries of race and gender in pre-Civil War America.
 Joyous, harrowing, and soul stirring, their story explores emotions unmatched by most other musicals.

 February 8 - 2pm

-"Terrible is the temptation to do good!" warns Bertolt Brecht's amiable narrator.
-But good is all that Grusha, the simple kitchen maid, knows.
-And so, in the midst of a revolution, she cannot help but come to the aid of a poor defenseless infant.
-Their subsequent misadventures across her war-torn country become the heart of Brecht's playful parable, which calls into question our basic assumptions of right in a world that has gone wrong.
+“Terrible is the temptation to do good!” warns Bertolt Brecht’s narrator.
+But good is all that the simple kitchen maid Grusha knows.
+And when she aids a defenseless infant, their fascinating story calls into question our basic assumptions of what is right in a world gone horrifically wrong.

 Directed by Heather Anderson Boll